SolidBlock-cn/mishanguc/UpdateLog-en.md

 - When holding text copy tool, outlines will not be drawn for blocks that do not support text copying.
 - Added color tool, which can be used to pick color from block and apply the color on the block.

-Fixed following issues:
+Fixed the following issues:

 - In the text edit screen, the display may differ when moving selection.
 - Cannot edit the custom color of texts.
 - Potential error when adding or removing text.
 - When the text color is dark, the text color tooltip in the text-editing screen may look unclear.
-- When copying text from back, if there is no text on the back, crashes might be caused.
+- When copying text from the back, if there is no text on the back, crashes might be caused.
 - Text fields on the text edit screen are not correctly rendered.
 - The Tab order in the text edit screen is not correct.

 ### 0.2.1

-Updated following content:
+Updated the following content:

 - Text copy tools now displays its copied content in the item name.
 - Adjusted the outline shape of hung signs and hung sign bars, which is slightly wider than their collision box, but narrower than former outline shape when holding hung signs or hung sign bars.
 Now the outline shape will not be wider when you hold a hung sign or bar than when not.

-Fixed following issues:
+Fixed the following issues:

 - Hung sign and hung sign bar blocks are not mirrored correctly.
 - When holding some tools, the ShapeContext is ignored when drawing outline.

 ### 0.2.0

-Updated following content:
+Updated the following content:

 - Licence switched to LGPLv3.
 - Use BRRP as the dependency, instead of former ARRP.